darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 Demosaic interpolation algorithms are often prone to produce artifacts, typically visible as [Moiré patterns](https://en.wikipedia.org/wiki/Moire_pattern) when zooming into the image.
 The chosen algorithm might handle _pre-existing_ Moiré- or Maze-like patterns in the raw data in a better or worse way.
 In these circumstances _VNG4_ and _LMMSE_ are often more stable.

-The following demosaic algorithms are avaliable for sensors with Bayer filters:
+The following demosaic algorithms are available for sensors with Bayer filters:

 - _PPG_ used to be darktable's default demosaic algorithm.
 It is fast, but other algorithms generally yield better results.